probablynotryan/pizzaorder/README.md

 * Javascript

 ## Description
-This application takes a pizza order from the user (by dropdown selectors) and generates a pizza order and total cost.
+This webpage takes a pizza order from the user (by dropdown selectors) and generates a pizza order and total cost.

 ### Setup/Installation Requirements
 * Git clone this repository to your computer and run "index.html" in a supported browser.
 * On the left column, select a size of pie as well as if you'd like pepperoni and cheese from the dropdowns, followed by "Add Pizza".
 * On the right column, your pizza item as well as the calculated cost will be added to your order.
-* Press the reload button to refresh the page and start over!

  ### Tests